 Freshwater aquaculture systems have supported local demand for fish in China for centuries and have expanded under government incentive programs since the mid-1980s when the country's capture fisheries became over-exploited.
 With its long coastline, local marine fish such as yellow croaker have long been part of Chinese diets, but consumption of freshwater fish, molluscs, and even non-traditional salmon products has risen with domestic aquaculture expansion27,51.
 Production from aquaculture (both freshwater and mariculture) exceeded that of wild fisheries in 1988, and now contributes over three-quarters of China's total fish supplies47.
 Consumption of marine species has tripled over the same period, and the gap between inland and coastal consumption of marine fish has narrowed with supply chain advances in logistics and cold chain technology52.
 Consumption of all animal source foods have increased in China since 1975 (Fig. 7).
-Although pork remains the dominant animal-source food in the average Chinese diet, the demand for fish has been rising with income growth (Fig. 6) and is often preferred as a healthy food to terrestrial meat.53 Demand for eco-labeled seafood in China is also increasing54.
+Although pork remains the dominant animal source food in the average Chinese diet, the demand for fish has been rising with income growth (Fig. 6) and is often preferred as a healthy food to terrestrial meat.53 Demand for eco-labeled seafood in China is also increasing54, albeit from a low level.